the name dara

-If you happen upon this article and are considering the name or any other uncommon ethnic name for your child I would advise you against it particularly if you think your son will ever need to work with Americans or English speakers outside of Ireland.
-If you are a having a girl and you want to use it, it simply is not a girl’s name and in Ireland she may be laughed at in her face and repeatedly will be told “that’s a man’s name”.
-Dara, Daire or Darragh is not a girls name.boy names
+If you happen upon this article and are considering the name or any other common but specifically ethnic name for your child, I would advise you against it particularly if you think your son will ever need to work with Americans or English speakers who live outside of Ireland.
+If you are a having a girl and you want to use it, it simply is not a girl’s name regardless of how many women you know with the name or what some erroneous website tells you.
+It’s man’s name in the Bible, Celtic Literature and even in Iran.
+The female of Dara is Doireann.boy names

 It could be worse, I could have been called Apple.
 Please do not name your child after a fruit.